vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

 The request body contains the data we want to store.
 It uses [InfluxDB's line protocol](https://docs.influxdata.com/influxdb/v2/reference/syntax/line-protocol/).

-The following is an example request body that follows this protocol.
-The measurement is `temperature`, the sensor is called `lab`, and the temperature value is `26.3`.
+The following is an example request body that follows the line protocol:

 {% highlight text %}
 temperature,sensor=lab value=26.3
 {% endhighlight %}

+* The measurement is `temperature`.
+* The sensor is called `lab`.
+* The temperature value is `26.3`.

 In our Peakboard app, the user enters the temperature value they want to store: